 - Coat: two-coloured, three-coloured, split

 The price of a pedigree-tested Jack Russell Terrier puppy is between £600 and £1,000.
-Buying a puppy only from serious breeders who test their breeding stock for diseases that can affect the breed is advisable.
-The cost of maintaining a Jack Russell is ideally average with that of many other dogs of its size.
+It is advisable to buy a puppy only from serious breeders who test their breeding stock for diseases that can affect the breed.
+The cost of maintaining a Jack Russell is ideally average compared to many other dogs of its size.

-The expense for quality food for an adult Jack Russell is around 30 euros per month.
+The cost of quality food for an adult Jack Russell is around 30 euros per month.
 It does not present any problems with coat care, although professional grooming is necessary if it has a rough coat.
 It generally has good health.

 Top 5 characteristics: